-Many papers have been published in extremely high-impact journals such as Science, Nature and Nature's sister journals; and in the highest-ranked journals in materials science, physics, applied physics, chemistry, device engineering, and comprehensive/multidisciplinary fields, such as Advanced Materials, Physical Review Letters (PRL), Applied Physics Letters (APL), Journal of the American Chemical Society (JACS), Lab on a Chip, Proceedings of the National Academy of Sciences of the United States of America (PNAS).
-The number of papers appearing in Science, Nature and Nature's sister journals are shown below for reference (only papers showing an author as affiliated with AIMR).
+Many papers have been published in extremely high-impact journals such as Science, Nature and Nature's sister journals, and in the highest-ranked journals in materials science, physics, applied physics, chemistry, device engineering, and comprehensive/multidisciplinary fields, such as Advanced Materials, Physical Review Letters (PRL), Applied Physics Letters (APL), Journal of the American Chemical Society (JACS), Lab on a Chip, Proceedings of the National Academy of Sciences of the United States of America (PNAS).
+The number of papers appearing in Science, Nature and Nature's sister journals in each year from 2007 to 2015 are 0, 2, 5, 5, 10, 8, 17, 11, and 15, respectively.